Filter component filters input records according to a specified condition.

 Or you can use the Reformat component as a filter.

-The class is required to have a default (no arguments) constructor.
+The class requires a default (no arguments) constructor.

 The interface consists of the following methods: